shojon1314/Customer-Purchase-Data-Analysis/README.md

 Key Findings:
 1. Dataset Size
-               * The dataset contains 500 entries and 19 columns.
+        - The dataset contains 500 entries and 19 columns.
 2. Customer Age
-               * The youngest customer is 18 years old, and the oldest is 65 years old.
+        - The youngest customer is 18 years old, and the oldest is 65 years old.
-               * The average customer age is approximately 42.5 years.
+        - The average customer age is approximately 42.5 years.
 3. Top Names
-o	The most common customer names are Harry, Cody, and Lily.
+         - The most common customer names are Harry, Cody, and Lily.
 4. Duplicate Phone Numbers
-o	Two customers share the same phone number: Mrs. Lilly Tyler and Mrs. Peter Cain.
+         - Two customers share the same phone number: Mrs. Lilly Tyler and Mrs. Peter Cain.
 5. Structural Engineers
-o	There are 2 Structural Engineers in the dataset, with 1 male and 1 female from Alberta (AB).
+         - 	There are 2 Structural Engineers in the dataset, with 1 male and 1 female from Alberta (AB).
 6. Spending Habits
 o	The maximum spending is 100 CAD, and the minimum is 0.66 CAD. o	One customer did not spend anything: Dr. Catherine Morales.